cloudevents/spec/expression-language.md

 ### 1.2.
 Relation to the Subscriptions API

-The CESQL can be used as a [filter dialect][subscriptions-filter-dialect] to filter out the input values
+The CESQL can be used as a [filter dialect][subscriptions-filter-dialect] to filter on the input values.

 <!-- TODO -->